-Peng’s address in Chicago, for example, is only nine houses away from a residence which is known for shipping drug money to California from Chicago.
-Court filings suggest, too, that there were “highly unusual” bank transactions involving Peng, including wire transactions and deposits of $100,000.
-Peng also took three trips from Chicago to California in the three months from November 2016 through January 2017.
+The accused party’s address in Chicago, for example, is only nine houses away from a residence which is known for shipping drug money to California from Chicago.
+Court filings suggest, too, that there were “highly unusual” bank transactions involving him, including wire transactions and deposits of $100,000.
+He also took three trips from Chicago to California in the three months from November 2016 through January 2017.
 He additionally took one trip to New York during this time.

-No criminal charges have been filed against Li.
+No criminal charges have been filed against the man whom he said lent him money.
 She argued the seizure was a violation of her civil rights and fought to get the money back.
 The feds have now agreed to return about $418,000 of the money to her but plan on keeping the remaining $209,000.

-When asked why criminal charges were not pursued and why the government is returning some of Li’s money, Don Ledford, spokesperson for U.S District Attorney for Western Missouri Tim Garrison, said he was unable to answer this question.
+When asked why criminal charges were not pursued and why the government is returning some of the man’s money, Don Ledford, spokesperson for U.S District Attorney for Western Missouri Tim Garrison, said he was unable to answer this question.

 Civil Asset Forfeiture Attorney

 If your lawful property has been seized, then you should hire a lawyer.
 Contact us to set up a free initial consultation and work with one of Florida’s most experienced civil forfeiture defense attorneys.